benonymity/spotify-buddylist/README.md

 # Todo:

-- [ ] Cache API results in backend to avoid DDOS
+- [x] Cache API results in backend to avoid DDOS
+- [x] Save history to DB
-- [ ] Save history to DB and allow seeing past activity
+- [ ] Create UI for viewing past activity
 - [ ] Allow following of new users from webpage